ImsirovicAjdin/u-react-tailwind-strapi/README.md

 ```

 Q:
-I've ran the command npx create-strapi-app@latest strapi --quickstart, which opened the admin login at localthost 1337, but I've accidentally stopped the process with CTRL + D in the terminal.
+I've ran the command npx create-strapi-app@latest strapi --quickstart, which opened the admin login at localtost 1337, but I've accidentally stopped the process with CTRL + D in the terminal.
 How do I restart the process so that I can setup the login for strapi admin?

 A:
 ```